-- Courses may be configured differently depending on clinical placement availability. - Any junior- or senior-level English or Writing Studies course.
-Students should consult Department of English guidelines regarding prerequisites for seniorlevel courses.
+- 1. Courses may be configured differently depending on clinical placement availability. - 2.
+Any junior- or senior-level English or Writing Studies course.
+Students should consult Department of English guidelines regarding prerequisites for senior-level courses.
 May be taken in Fall Term or Winter Term of Year 1. - 3.
-An equivalent STAT (★3) course may be accepted in lieu of NURS 211. - 4.
-Elective may be taken at any time in the program prior to Year 4. - To proceed to Year 4, students must have successfully completed all courses listed in Years 1, 2, and 3. - NURS 485 may be offered in Winter Term of Year 4.
+To proceed to Year 2, students must have successfully completed all courses listed in Year 1. - 4.
+An equivalent STAT $(\bigstar 3)$ course may be accepted in lieu of NURS 211. - 5.
+Elective may be taken at any time in the program prior to Year 4. - 6.
+To proceed to Year 3, students must have successfully completed all courses listed in Years 1 and 2. - 7.
+To proceed to Year 4, students must have successfully completed all courses listed in Years 1, 2, and 3. - 8.
+NURS 485 may be offered in Winter Term of Year 4.
 In this case, students would take NURS 422 and 425 in Fall Term.